pyokagan/pycsdl2/docs/api/audio.rst

 equivalent number of times.
 The audio callback will not run until the device has been unlocked completely.

+.. function:: SDL_LockAudioDevice(dev)

+   Lock out the audio callback function for a specified audio device.

+   :param dev: The audio device to be locked.
+   :type dev: :class:`SDL_AudioDevice`

+.. function:: SDL_UnlockAudioDevice(dev)

+   Unlock the audio callback function for a specified audio device.

+   :param dev: The audio device to be unlocked.
+   :type dev: :class:`SDL_AudioDevice`

 .. function:: SDL_LockAudio()

    This function is a legacy means of locking the audio device.
 Use